-The undersigned, being the Secretary of North Central Texas Trauma Regional Advisory Council, Inc. hereby certifies that the foregoing Bylaws were duly adopted by the Members of said corporation effective on the 19th day of September, 2019.
+The undersigned, being the Secretary of North Central Texas Trauma Regional Advisory Council, Inc. hereby certifies that the foregoing Bylaws were duly adopted by the Members of said corporation effective on the 14th day of December 2021.

-In Witness Whereof, I have signed this certification on this the 13th day of April, 2021.
+In Witness Whereof, I have s signed this certification on the his the 14th day of December 2021.

-Original Signed by Signature on File
+Original Signed by

 Nakia Rapier, Secretary

-Attachment 1

-Governance & Organization Chart
+Attachment 1 Governance & Organization Chart